 The main possible scenarios are the so-called hard and soft Brexit.
 In the event of a hard Brexit, the United Kingdom will leave the EU without any further trade agreements.
 In the case of a soft Brexit, the United Kingdom will still leave the EU, but there will be a transitional period until 1 January 2021 in which both parties will further negotiate trade agreements.

 On January 15, 2019, the British parliament voted 'no' against the Brexit deal.
 As a result, various different scenarios could no be considered.
-Two of the possible scenarios on 29 March 2019: a hard or soft Brexit.
-It is quite possible that it will only become clear shortly before 29 March 2019 which scenario will apply.
+Two of the possible scenarios: a hard or soft Brexit.
+It is quite possible that it will only become clear shortly before 12 April 2019 which scenario will apply.

 DHL EXPRESS & BREXIT